Utahraptor940/calculator_project/README.md

 ## Basic Calculator

-This calculator will help you to perform necessary operations with numbers right on your console.
+This calculator will help you to perform necessary operations with numbers in your terminal.

 Supports four types of calculation:
 1. Addition
 2. Subtraction
-3. A division
+3. Division
 4. Multiplication